-- Played straight in X-Men: First Class, with the costume Erik wears in the last scene of the film.
-He has a bright purple cape and modified the helmet so that it's magenta and has little horns, which are straight out of the comics, as seen here◊.
+- The costume Erik wears in the last scene of X-Men: First Class has a bright purple cape and modified the helmet so that it's magenta and has little horns, which are straight out of the comics, as seen here◊.
 The rationale for the costume in-universe is that humans think mutants are spawn of the Devil, so Magneto plays up to it with a red horned costume.
-In real life, the color scheme was probably chosen because the artists had an extremely limited palette to work with and needed something that contrasted with the X-Men's blue and gold outfits.
+In real life, the color scheme was probably chosen because the artists had an extremely limited palette to work with and needed something that contrasted with the X-Men's blue and yellow outfits.

 - In Harry Potter and the Half-Blood Prince the twins at Slughorn's Christmas party can be seen wearing two ghastly green outfits that appear to be pear costumes.

 - For some reason, somebody thought it would be a good idea to the have the villain of Killer Party, which occurs during a college frat party, dress as a deep sea diver.
 And no, it wasn't a costume party.